 Keep Louisiana clean!
-Recycle your beads with MidCity Redevelopment Alliance
+Recycle your beads in Baton Rouge or New Orleans

 Latest Weather Blog

 Keep Louisiana clean!
-Recycle your beads with MidCity Redevelopment Alliance
+Recycle your beads in Baton Rouge or New Orleans

 BATON ROUGE - Did you catch more beads than you know what to do with this Carnival season?
 Don't let them fall by the wayside.